Kodi has slowly but surely made an impression on anyone who wants to share content around the home.

 Is Kodi Worth Using?

 Kodi’s appeal all comes back to how you plan to use the service.
 If you’re looking for a way to access and stream content like movies, television shows, photos, and music, to all the devices in your home, Kodi is a winner.
 But if you’re looking for a standalone streaming service for accessing content with little or no fuss, Kodi probably isn’t right for you.
+When Netflix is so full of content that we have to round up the Netflix hidden gems, for example, it seems like a much easier way to find entertainment.

 Kodi is ideally suited for those who have some knowledge of software and how to get content from disparate services into one place.
 There are some helpful Wikis and other instructional guides to aid you while you deploy Kodi, but you’ll need to have some technical know-how.